wojbrown/esds-github-sandbox/README.md

 user@user-os:~/Desktop/esds-github-sandbox$ git commit -m "new python script added"
 ```

-Running `git commit` will move the changes from the working area and into the repo space that will be pushed to 'master' repo when `git push` is called.
-The changes will not show up in the 'master' repo until `git push` is called however.
-Often `git commit` and `git push` are called together since this moves the changes from the staging area and into the 'master' repo all at once.
-However, this is separated into two steps to avoid causing conflicts on the 'master' repo if a change to a file occurs on the local directory but the local directory is out of date (which can be avoided with `git pull` to get changes before committing)
+Running `git commit` will move the changes from the working area and into the repo space that will be pushed to 'main' repo when `git push` is called.
+The changes will not show up in the 'main' repo until `git push` is called however.
+Often `git commit` and `git push` are called together since this moves the changes from the staging area and into the 'main' repo all at once.
+However, this is separated into two steps to avoid causing conflicts on the 'main' repo if a change to a file occurs on the local directory but the local directory is out of date (which can be avoided with `git pull` to get changes before committing)

 Just running `git commit` without `git push` will move the changes fully out of the local working directory into the staging area which running `git status` will warn the user about
 ```